-San Diego rent prices decreased over the last month.
-From December to January, the city experienced a -1.08% decrease for the price of a one-bedroom apartment.
-The rent price for a San Diego one-bedroom apartments currently stands at $1,828.0.
+San Diego rent prices increased over the last month.
+From April to May, the city experienced a 4.01% increase for the price of a one-bedroom apartment.
+The rent price for a San Diego one-bedroom apartments currently stands at $2,438.0.

-When we take a look at the two-bedroom comparison from December to January, San Diego experienced a -1.27% decrease for the price of a two-bedroom apartment.
-The rent price for a San Diego two-bedroom apartments currently stands at $2,328.0.
+When we take a look at the two-bedroom comparison from April to May, San Diego experienced a 1.73% increase for the price of a two-bedroom apartment.
+The rent price for a San Diego two-bedroom apartments currently stands at $2,825.0.

 More key findings include:

-Rent increased in Chula Vista, CA, La Mesa, CA, Escondido, CA, El Cajon, CA, San Marcos, CA .
+Rent increased in Chula Vista, CA, La Mesa, CA, Escondido, CA, San Marcos, CA, Coronado, CA, Lemon Grove, CA .

-Rent growth in San Diego over the past year has been declining.
-When compared to major cities nearby, along with some of the most expensive cities in the country, San Diego rent prices appear to be relatively affordable for local residents.
+Rent growth in San Diego over the past year has been on the rise.
+When compared to major cities nearby, along with some of the most expensive cities in the country, San Diego average rent prices appear to be relatively affordable for local residents.

 The price for a San Diego one-bedroom apartment remains vastly more affordable than four of the largest cities in the United States — New York City, Washington, D.C.
 San Francisco and Los Angeles.
 And pricing compares quite similarly to nearby Midwest cities.